macadox/simple-line-chart/README.md

 ## Local App

-To run the TypeScript React web app locally, follow these steps:
+To run the Web app locally, follow these steps:

 1. Clone or download the repository to your local machine
 2. Open a terminal or command prompt in the root directory of the project